x157/x157.github.io/UE5/LyraStarterGame/Experience/index.md

 ### Lyra Experience Manager Component

 The `ULyraExperienceManagerComponent`
-does the heavy lifting related to loading and activating experiences.
+does the heavy lifting related to loading and unloading, activating and deactivating Experiences.

 <a id='ExperienceLoadingProcedure'></a>